Krakor92/some-custom-dataviews/jukebox/README.md

 	- To clarify, it's not the computation of the query that is lazy loaded but the rendering phase.
 This means it won't overload your CPU even if your query returns a thousand files

 - Since its a dvjs view and not a plugin, there aren't any settings page but there is a `Settings` region at the beginning of the `view.js`.
 Each option is capitalized and contains a comment above that explains what they do.
 You can change their value if needed (note: it will affect every occurrence of this view obviously)

+- The initial setup to make this view work can be a bit daunting, especially if you're not familiar at all with the Obsidian ecosystem or javascript syntax but I've tried my best to explain every step with enough amount of details so that anyone could follow

 ## 🚩 Some known caveats